 Get a Box Truck

 The Uhaul that Kim and Geoff rented was a huge asset for this wedding.
-It was well worth the $220 they paid for the 3-day rental.
+It was well worth paying for the 3-day rental.
 They brought it in the day before the wedding loaded with wedding stuff and left it at the end of the night packed again.
 Amy’s folding wagon was super helpful in getting everything to and from the rental truck.

 Book Your Wedding on a Friday